Jan. 17, Gov. Brown declared a drought state of emergency; directed state officials to take all necessary actions in response.

 Live in unincorporated Napa County?
 Please stop by the Napa County Flood Control and Water Conservation District Office at 804 First Street in Napa to pick up some free water-saving devices.

 - Shower timers

 Remember, if you pay a City of Napa water bill, you are eligible for their rebates and water conservation devices.
 For more information, visit the City of Napa Water Division's Water Conservation website.

 Rainwater Harvesting Incentives

-The Napa County Flood Control and Water Conservation District is offering rebates to residents of the Napa River watershed who install rain gardens and rain barrels/cisterns on their property.
-Why?
+The Napa County Flood Control and Water Conservation District offerings rebates to residents of the Napa River watershed who install rain gardens and rain barrels/cisterns on their property.

-Rain gardens and rain barrels/cisterns are two simple approaches to slow, spread and sink stormwater before it has a chance to impact local creeks.
+Rain gardens and rain barrels/cisterns are two simple strategies designed to slow, spread and sink stormwater before it has a chance to impact local creeks.

 Funding for this program comes from the State of California water bond measure, Proposition 84, administered by the California Department of Water Resources, and is subject to funding availability.